 Support Needed: Maintenance of this broad network of sensors is both costly and time-consuming.
 Support is constantly needed to fund calibration and replacement of sensors, solar panels, batteries, data loggers, radios and webcams to ensure a steady flow of high-quality data from these sites.

 Monitoring the Intensity of Cosmic Rays From Outer Space

-This long-term neutron measurement project was the longest running research project at the Observatory, conducted from 1955-2006 under the tutelage of the late Dr. Jack Lockwood and Dr. Jim Ryan of UNH's Physics Department, Institute for the Study of Earth, Oceans, and Space.
+The general nature and purpose of this long-term experiment is to measure variations in the number or intensity of cosmic ray particles reaching Earth.
+Originally conducted from 1955-2006 under the tutelage of the late Dr. Jack Lockwood and Dr. Jim Ryan of the University of New Hampshire’s Physics Department, it has now been taken over by UNH's Space Science Center within the Institute for the Study of Earth, Oceans, and Space.

 Support Needed: This project is being led by the University of New Hampshire, with support from MWO.

 Recent Research Project Documents: